 The drive took about 2 hrs to get out of the city and through the winding roads that lead deeper and deeper into the countryside.
 The last bit of the drive saw me being tossed up, down and sideways in the back seat of the car as we traveled along a very rough, single lane dirt road to the humble Jomblang Cave headquarters, deep in the jungle.

 After checking in I joined my group of co-explorers around a large pile of black rubber boots and was told to find a pair that fits.
 These would be our footwear for the expedition into the caves as the floor is very muddy.
 Walking along a short path through the jungle, the Jomblang cave entrance soon came into view.
 We were handed harnesses and helmets as the cave guides helped to outfit everyone in the appropriate safety gear.

 Lining up in pairs, I took my place beside a group of 3 European exchange students, one of which was elected to be my partner as everyone is lowered down with a buddy.

-It was very unnerving to sit down over the edge of this enormous hole but once we began to descend, I forgot about my fears and took in the new world around me.
+It was very unnerving to sit down over the edge of this enormous hole with so much open air below.
+Once we began to descend however, I forgot about my fears and took in the new world around me.
 The large cave was filled with lush jungle vegetation, a private little ecosystem belonging only to the cave.